6410685041/FitHub/README.md

 The `MapView` displays a map using MapKit and tracks the user's location.
 It visualizes the user's path as they engage in physical activities, helping them monitor their workout routes.

-### Custom Tab Bar Item (`customTabBarItem`)

-The `customTabBarItem` defines a custom tab bar item used in the app's main navigation.
-It includes an icon and a label, with the selected tab highlighted to enhance navigation clarity.

-### Custom Top Tab Bar Item (`customTopTabBarItem`)

-Similar to `customTabBarItem`, `customTopTabBarItem` is designed for a top tab bar style.
-It highlights the selected tab with a colored underline, providing an intuitive navigation experience.

 ### MainView

 The `MainView` serves as the central hub of the app, incorporating a tab bar navigation structure.
 It switches between different content views based on the selected tab, allowing users to seamlessly navigate between app sections.